HEX0DAYS/FlipperZero-PWNDTOOLS/README.md

-- Many users in the Flipper Zero community have found that using the <a href="https://github.com/SequoiaSan/FlipperZero-Wifi-ESP8266-Deauther-Module">SequoiaSan</a> tool V1, the Deauth does not work, here you can find the optimized Version 2 of the <a href="https://github.com/SequoiaSan/FlipperZero-Wifi-ESP8266-Deauther-Module">original Deauther</a> tool already compiled (.faps) and working for the Flipper Zero plus How-To and more.
+- Many users in the Flipper Zero community have found that using the <a href="https://github.com/SequoiaSan/FlipperZero-Wifi-ESP8266-Deauther-Module">SequoiaSan</a> V1 Deauther tool, the Deauth does not work and other options are not efficent.
+- Here you can find the optimized Version 2.6.0 of the <a href="https://github.com/SequoiaSan/FlipperZero-Wifi-ESP8266-Deauther-Module">original Deauther</a> tool already compiled (.faps) and working for the Flipper Zero plus How-To and more.

-# How-TO Flash the Deauther V2-6-0 .bin for the Esp8266 board
+# How-TO Flash the Deauther V2.6.0 .bin for the Esp8266 board

 - Download the official .bin of the Deauther V2.6.0 tool from <a href="https://github.com/HEX0DAYS/FlipperZero-CONVERT/blob/96a9ca4bcb4e93c22d117a1ad27422149cdea6fb/Deauther2.6.0_FZ/esp8266_deauther_2.6.0.bin">HERE</a> , you can use the <a href="https://github.com/SpacehuhnTech/esp8266_deauther/wiki/Installation/70c7169963788c6a00cba1aa5d1939aedd463567#compiling-using-arduino-ide">ArduinoIDE</a> ,<a href="https://github.com/SpacehuhnTech/esp8266_deauther/wiki/Installation/70c7169963788c6a00cba1aa5d1939aedd463567#esptool-gui">Esptool-gui</a> ,Esptool or <a href="https://github.com/SpacehuhnTech/esp8266_deauther/wiki/Installation/70c7169963788c6a00cba1aa5d1939aedd463567)">many others</a> ,below I will show you how to do it with Esptool which is very easy and fast.

 # How-TO Flash the Deauther V2.6.0 .bin for the Esp8266 board using ESPTOOL

 After download the V2 Deauther .bin we need to flash it on the Esp8266 via a single command.
 Just plug the USB Cable from Esp8266 to Computer and then launch this command from Esptool.

 - Using the NodeMCU (or any similar development board), the flash location is 0x0000 and the mode is dout.